realXtend/doc/arch_article/simple.rst

 they can create anything from a medical simulator for teachers, to action packed networked games - and always with a custom interface that exactly fits the application's purpose.
-Seemingly fundamental elements of virtual worlds (like support for avatars) can instead be treated as an add-in functionality, so the overall architecture can make less commitment and thereby accommodate a wider range of kinds of virtual worlds.
+Seemingly fundamental elements of virtual worlds (such as support for avatars) can instead be treated as an add-in functionality, so the overall architecture can make less commitment and thereby accommodate a wider range of kinds of virtual worlds.
 We demonstrated how this generic approach to virtual